Cindy and Barrett with RV in Montrose

 If you’re wondering what a domicile is, it’s known as the spot you “intend to call home.”
 This will be the state your driver’s license is registered in, where you vote, where your health insurance will be based and more than likely cover you (more on that below), where your vehicle is registered, and the state you file taxes.

-(It should be noted, financial savings should not be the only reason you pick a specific state as your domicile.
-If you’re trying to decide where it would be best for you to be domiciled as an RVer, you must think about where you see yourself returning to regularly.)
+We were established then with a Texas domicile, but not just because of the financial benefits.
+(Financial savings should not be the only reason you pick a specific state as your domicile.
+If you’re trying to decide where it would be best to be domiciled as an RVer, you must consider where you see yourself returning to regularly.)

 10. If you live in an RV, what is your address?